aralroca/aralroca.com/posts/cat-dog-classifier.md

 - **Working offline**: As in the previous point, we can make predictions with our device (mobile, tablet, desktop...) even without Internet.
 - **Cost zero in money**: We just need to put our app on a CDN.
 If 2000 people are using the application at the same time to make predictions, we won't sature any server as there is no need even to have a server.
 Each user will make the predictions directly from their device.
 - **Open source models**: Instead of hiding the models behind a server by using them with JavaScript, we are publishing them in such a way that any developer who likes the application can use the same models for their project.
-- **Privacity**: The data is not stored in any external database, the data doesn't travel on the net, it stays on the device.
+- **Privacity**: The data is not stored in any external database nor travels on the net, it stays on the device.

 ## Code of this article